jpjmac1099/USenhance2023_ICVS/README.md

 - Install [PyTorch](http://pytorch.org) and 0.4+ and other dependencies (e.g., torchvision, [visdom](https://github.com/facebookresearch/visdom) and [dominate](https://github.com/Knio/dominate)).
   - For pip users, please type the command `pip install -r requirements.txt`.
   - For Conda users, you can create a new Conda environment using `conda env create -f environment.yml`.
+### Download Perceptual model
+Download the perceptual model from https://drive.google.com/file/d/1JRzIHSSCkhjKoW2D9xJzSsgjaj7YXHde/view?usp=share_link.
+Then, paste it on the main folder.

 ### Model train/test
 - Train a model: